 - Subverted with Paul, who has sex with a girl his lesbian sister has a crush on, who eventually cheats on him.
 He simply moves on with his life, none the worse for wear.

 - Downplayed in The Name of the Rose.
 Adso ends up sleeping with a young peasant girl (who's used to sleeping with monks for food) and rushes to confess to William, who ends up convincing him it's not the end of the world.
-It doesn't lead to any further trouble for Adso except that he feels even worse about it when the girl is executed by order of the Inquisition.
+It doesn't lead to any further trouble for Adso except that he feels even worse about it when the girl is sentenced to be executed by order of the Inquisition.

 - In the movie "Ode To Billy Joe," the male lead gets drunk and has sex with someone who turns out to be his boss (who's a man).
 This leads to him despairing about his sexuality and ultimately his suicide, leaving his boss and girlfriend to pick up the pieces.